 Allow to cool then remove cakes from pans before frosting

-Place butter, cream cheese, vanilla paste or extract, remaining half of orange zest into a bowl and mix on medium speed for 30 seconds.
+Place butter, cream cheese, vanilla paste or extract into a bowl and mix on medium speed for 30 seconds.
 Add powdered sugar and mix until well incorporated.
-If needed, thin with a little buttermilk (don't make the icing too thin or layers will slide around)
+Add buttermilk if needed.

 MAY I PLEASE ASK A FAVOR?